Optimizers: The Low-Key MVP

 |orders| = 100M 2.266 s 0.259 s

-At first the different in execution time is not really noticeable, so no one would think a query rewrite would be the solution.
+At first the difference in execution time is not really noticeable, so no one would think a query rewrite would be the solution.
 But once enough orders are reached, waiting 2 seconds every time the dashboard loads becomes tedious.
 If the optimizer is enabled, the query performance improves by a factor of 10×.
-So if you every think you have identified a scenario where you are smarter than the optimizer, make sure you have also thought about all possible updates to the data and have hand-optimized for those as well.
+So if you ever think you have identified a scenario where you are smarter than the optimizer, make sure you have also thought about all possible updates to the data and have hand-optimized for those as well.

 Optimizations That Are Impossible by Hand